43% of professionals say that a lack of clear strategy is the most significant reason for not adopting AI in their organisations.

 2. AI technologies allow retailers to compete in the 21st century economy and better serve their customers.

 This is what the future of retail looks like.
 A world where customer needs and wishes are anticipated for the best experience in stores.
-Retailers have all information in their hands and need to make a perfect use of it to stay ahead of their competitors.
+Retailers have all the information in their hands and need to make perfect use of it to stay ahead of their competitors.
 Sources of data are numerous (offline and online): data reconciliation is key for establishing the most complete customer profile.
-Today’s technology enables brick-and-mortar owners to identify customers in store, exactly as would do an online shop.
+Today’s technology enables brick-and-mortar owners to identify customers in-store, exactly as would do an online shop.
 Computer Vision (a subcategory of AI) can identify an entering customer to automatically send its profile to vendors, with information about past orders, preferences, recurring visits, product engagement and so much more.
 This knowledge improves service and thus, customer experience.
 It has a direct impact on sales as products proposed by vendors are more likely to fit the tastes of visitors.
-Computer vision can also detect when someone seems to be looking for vendor’s advice or seems to leave the shop.
-Yes, technology allow brick-and-mortar retailers to compete with ecommerce.
+Computer vision can also detect when someone seems to be looking for a vendor’s advice or seems to leave the shop.
+Yes, technology allows brick-and-mortar retailers to compete with ecommerce.